The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Which Sweetener to Use in Your Pancakes

-If you saw our recent article: Sugar & Sweeteners, I’m sure you know all about cane sugar free options.
+If you saw my recent article: Sugar & Sweeteners, I’m sure you know all about cane sugar free options.
 The nice thing about sweetening pancakes (and waffles) is that a little sweetener goes a long way.
-You use both granulated sweeteners and liquid sweeteners with good results.
+You can use both granulated sweeteners and liquid sweeteners with good results.
 Keto/zero calorie sweeteners are also an option, so long as you balance your wet to dry ingredients.

 Related Article: Sugars & Sweeteners